fiorix/nitgen-bsp/README.rst

 - Nitgen Brazil

-  - For providing documentation and allowing this code do be published
+  - For providing documentation and granting permission for this code to be published